Emergency Dentist — Fayetteville, GA

 Does Dental Insurance Cover Dental Emergencies?

 At Sparkling Smiles, we put your comfort and needs first and don’t sacrifice quality of care to satisfy dental insurance.
-Although our practice is out-of-network, you can rely on our caring team to be completely transparent about cost at every step of the process.
+Although our dental office is out-of-network, you can rely on our caring team to be completely transparent about cost at every step of the process.
 If you’d like, we can assist you with filing reimbursement claims with your insurance company to decrease your out-of-pocket costs.
 Coverage varies from plan to plan; however, most dental insurance policies generally cover part of the cost of treating certain dental emergencies.

 Other Options for Making Dental Emergencies Affordable